9 April, 2020

 - 1 tablespoon boiling water

-Combine the flour, sugar, spices and salt (and dried yeast if using - see recipe notes below) in a large mixing bowl.
+- Combine the flour, sugar, spices and salt in a large mixing bowl.
 Pour over the warm milk mixture and bubbly sourdough starter.
 Use a tablespoon to mix together into a shaggy dough.
 Cover with a plate and leave to hydrate for 30 minutes.

-After this time, use your hands to knead the dough directly in the bowl for 2 minutes until smooth, then form into a ball and cover with a plate.
-Leave to rise in a warm place for 3-4 hours, then put the bowl into the fridge overnight.
+- After this time, use your hands to knead the dough directly in the bowl for 2 minutes until smooth, then form into a ball and cover with a plate.
+Leave to rise in a WARM place for 3-4 hours until it rises by about 30%, then put the bowl into the fridge overnight.

-Grease a 24cm-wide round ovenproof dish (I used a cast iron pan), or a similar sized cake tin.
+- Grease a 24cm-wide round ovenproof dish (I used a cast iron pan), or a similar sized cake tin.
 Snugly arrange the dough balls into the dish starting with one in the middle, five placed around this and then ten around the outside.
 See the photo above for placement as this will be important when it comes to piping on the crosses.
-Cover the pan/tin with a plastic bag so the dough doesn't dry out and leave to rise for about 2-3 hours until risen by about a third.
+Cover the pan/tin with a plastic bag so the dough doesn't dry out and leave to rise in a WARM place for about 2-3 hours until risen by about 30% (see pro tip above).